jcmkang/California_CommunityCollege_FTES_Analysis-Covid19-/README.md

 # California Community College Student Enrollment Analysis<br>Pre &amp; Post Covid-19 Pandemic

 ## About
 This project is an extension of one of my previous projects completed during my Intro to Data Science class.
-The objective of this analysis is to examine the data of student enrollment from all community colleges in California.
+The objective of this analysis is to examine data of student enrollments from all community colleges in California.
 The dataset classifies student enrollments into three main categories: transfer, vocational, and general.
-With the Covid-19 pandemic having subsided and life gradually returning to normal, we have the opportunity to analyze enrollment trends before, during, and after the pandemic.
-The project will showcase data cleaning techniques using Pandas DataFrame and employ data visualization using Matplotlib.
+With the Covid-19 pandemic having subsided and life gradually returning to normal, we have the opportunity to analyze enrollment trends before, during, and after the Covid-19 pandemic.
+The project will showcase data cleaning techniques using Pandas and employ data visualization using Matplotlib.

 ## Source
 The dataset has been sourced from the [California Community College Chancellor’s Office](https://datamart.cccco.edu/Students/FTES_Summary.aspx).